IBM/data-prep-kit/examples/notebooks/rag/setup-python-dev-env.md

 If any issues see [troubleshooting tips](#troubleshooting-tips)

-## Step-2: Launch Jupyter
+### B-3: Launch Jupyter

-`jupyter lab`
+`./venv/bin/jupyter lab`

-This will open a browser window.
-Run the notebooks as indicated
+This will usually open a browser window/tab.
+We will use this to run the notebooks

+**Note:**: Make sure to run `./venv/bin/jupyter lab`, so it can load installed dependencies correctly.

 ## Troubleshooting Tips